zwj-tina/neoadjuvant-treatment-of-NSCLC/main_figure/figure2_and_related_supplemental_figure/README.md

 used to generate the figures in Supplemental Figure S3 and S4 to validate the robustness of NMF

 ## proportion_plot.R
-used to plot the proportion of each module or each cell type in all CD45+ immune cells
+used to plot the proportion of each module or each cell type in all CD45+ immune cells, and some basic information like PD-L1,radiological_response and pathological response